Some brilliant O stars in well-known regions of star formation.

 O stars are powerful ionizers of the surrounding interstellar medium, giving rise to large, bright emission nebulae and virtually defining the spiral arms of the Milky Way and other spiral galaxies.
 Most O stars are very fast rotators.
-They have lifetimes of only 3 to 6 million years.
-Well-known examples include Alnitak (Zeta Orionis) and Naos (Zeta Puppis).
+They have lifetimes, on the main sequence, of only 3 to 6 million yr.
+Well-known examples include Alnitak (Zeta Orionis), shown in Fig 1, and Naos (Zeta Puppis).

 O stars in binary systems